MidoSasuke1/Linie-Super-Fast-Voice-Chatbot-/README.md

 #                     ### PLEASE READ CAREFULLY
-# 🧊 Linie - Cold Personal Assistant (Voice Chatbot)   "" Yes She is from Frieren Anime ""
+# 🧊 Linie - Cold Personal Assistant (Voice Chatbot)

 Linie is a real-time voice chatbot that listens, thinks, and replies in a **cold, sarcastic** tone using a cloned voice.
 Powered by local LLMs and TTS/STT models — no API keys needed.